rmourey26/onyx/README.md

 - OpenAI playground UI
 - Onboarding, signIn/signUp pages
 - Podcast UI
 - CookieButton component configured to work with Consent Manager from Termly free plan.
 Just create a free Termly account, add your Script tag on the app/layout page using Next Script and then add your CookieButton to your app/layout just above the ThemeProvider and just below your termly Script tag.
+- Custom Formik Components with MUI are not used in app but code is solid for use in a "MUI Base X TailwindCSS config".
+Onyx is NOT currently configured for MUI nor MUI Base X TailwindCSS.
 - Lucide React Icons with many brand SVGs ready for your props
 - More..